odoo/documentation/content/developer/reference/backend/security.rst

 .. _reference/security/rules:

-Access Rules
+Record Rules
 ============

 Record rules are *conditions* which must be satisfied in order for an operation to be allowed.
 Record rules are evaluated record-by-record, following access rights.

-Access rules are default-allow: if access rights grant access and no rule applies to the operation and model for the user, the access is granted.
+Record rules are default-allow: if access rights grant access and no rule applies to the operation and model for the user, the access is granted.

 .. class:: ir.rule